 Video: pronunciation of 'notably'

 Coincidentally you were notably absent from your usual beach spot.
 Times, Sunday Times (2008)His height was still more notably short.
 Truman (1986)The audience was notably less interested in his contribution than those of the others.
 Times, Sunday Times (2015)And all have been notably successful in the modern world.
-Times, Sunday Times (2010)The vaccine was notably more successful against some kinds of tumour than others.
-Times, Sunday Times (2012)Football is not notably less significant than any of these actions.
+Times, Sunday Times (2010)Football is not notably less significant than any of these actions.
 Times, Sunday Times (2012)But one name is notably absent.
 Times, Sunday Times (2006)This is a notably successful exhibition.
 Times, Sunday Times (2012)Of course, not all artists produce particularly great or notably different works in old age.
 Times, Sunday Times (2012)They are notably absent in modern Iran.
 Times, Sunday Times (2013)Angel, but none were notably successful.
 Times, Sunday Times (2006)We were just as obsessed by celebrity gossip, most notably about the younger royals and whom they might marry.
 Times, Sunday Times (2007)But not enough is heard of the immense advances made in various areas, most notably protection against bad weather.
 Times, Sunday Times (2010)Sometimes they are catching up with growing social concerns, notably about moral responsibility for the environment and care for the elderly.
 Times, Sunday Times (2006)The standard of English and French was also notably high.
 Times, Sunday Times (2008)We still have many concerns, notably about the adequacy of transport planning for the two weeks of the Games.
 Times, Sunday Times (2012)These figures are not notably different from those in the UK or anywhere else in the Western world.
 Times, Sunday Times (2008)The average Briton has a repertoire of only four dishes and our favourite brands are notably different from continental countries, where eating habits are more similar.
 Times, Sunday Times (2016)

 很常使用。在柯林斯辞典中， notably 是4千个最常用词之一。